Lepidoptera genitalia: Female

 While the layout of internal genital ducts and openings of the female genitalia depends upon the taxonomic group that insect belongs to, the internal female reproductive system of all Lepidopterans consists of paired ovaries and accessory glands which produce the yolks and shells of the eggs.
 Female insects have a system of receptacles and ducts in which sperm is received, transported and stored.
-The oviducts of the female join together to form a common duct (called the 'oviductus communis') which leads to the vagina.
+The oviducts of the female join to form a common duct (called the 'oviductus communis') which leads to the vagina.

 When copulation takes place, the male butterfly or moth places a capsule of sperm (referred to as 'spermatophore') in a receptacle of the female (called the 'corpus bursae').
 The sperm, when released from the capsule, swims directly into or via a small tube (the 'ductus bursae') into a special seminal receptacle (the 'spermatheca'), where the sperm is stored until it is released into the vagina for fertilisation during egg laying, which may occur hours, days, or months after mating.
 The eggs pass through the ovipore.
 The ovipore may be at the end of a modified 'ovipositor' or surrounded by a pair of broad setose anal papillae.

 Butterflies of the Parnassinae (Family Papilionidae) and some Acraeini (Family Nymphalidae) add a post-copulatory plug, called the sphragis, to the abdomen of the female after copulation preventing her from mating again.
 The females of some moths have a scent-emitting organ located at the tip of the abdomen.